 - National Medal – 1st Clasp – 2nd of December, 1994

-Mr DRUMMOND passed away aged 75 years.
-Mr Drummond joined the ACT Police on 1 September 1975, initially working in General Duties, City Branch before transferring to the Special Branch in 1978 where he remained until 1990 having achieved the rank of Senior Sergeant.
+Peter was born in Waverley, NSW on 24 October 1941 and passed away at Nelson Bay, NSW aged 75 years.
+Mr DRUMMOND joined the ACT Police on 1 September 1975, initially working in General Duties, City Branch before transferring to the Special Branch in 1978 where he remained until 1990 having achieved the rank of Senior Sergeant.
 He subsequently worked in the ACT Legal Adjudication Unit and then Internal Security and Audit Division.
 Mr DRUMMOND retired from the AFP on 15 November 1997.
 For his service Mr DRUMMOND was awarded the National Medal.

 Mr SAHANI passed away aged 48 years.
 Mr SAHANI joined the Australian Federal Police on 20 August 2007 and was still serving at the time of his death.
 Mr SAHANI worked his entire career in the Digital Forensics team in Sydney Office where he has held a variety of positions.

-Kristina passed away aged 64 years.
+Kristina was born on 25 June 1954 and passed away in Canberra aged 64 years.
 Mrs FLYNN joined the Australian Federal Police on 14 May 1990.
 Mrs FLYNN worked in Intelligence Operations, National Agency Liaison, National Assessment Centre TIC, and AOCC Response Operations Intelligence roles, all in ACT.
 Mrs FLYNN accepted a voluntary redundancy from the Australian Federal Police on 30 June 2014.
-For her service, Mrs FLYNN was awarded the Australian Federal Police Service Medal with 20years clasp.
+For her service, Mrs FLYNN was awarded the Australian Federal Police Service Medal with 20 years clasp.

-Dr Stanley passed away aged 66 years.
-Dr Stanley joined the Australian Federal Police on the 19 October 2000 as a member of the Learning and Development Forensic Faculty.
+Dr STANLEY was born on 8 December 1952 and passed away in Canberra under her married name DEARN aged 66 years.
+Dr STANLEY joined the Australian Federal Police on the 19 October 2000 as a member of the Learning and Development Forensic Faculty.
 She was promoted to Coordinator, Learning and Development Federal Law Enforcement Training on 22 July 2002.
-Dr Stanley retired from the AFP on 22 January 2010.
+Dr STANLEY retired from the AFP on 22 January 2010.

-Mr KITE passed away aged 70 years.
+Barry was born in 1946 and away at Wagga Wagga, NSW aged 70 years.
 Mr KITE joined the ACT Police on 20 July 1970 and transitioned across to the AFP in 1979.
 During his time with the ACT and Australian Federal Police, Mr. KITE worked at City Station, the Accident Squad, Criminal Investigations Branch – Gaming Squad and Woden Station.
 He retired on 20 February 1981.

-Gerry as he was known; initially was a member of the NSW Police before joining the ACT Police in Canberra, where he lived in and worked in General Policing.
-He resigned from the AFP on an unknown date and set up a business as a Massage Therapist operating from his home address in Weston, and at the time of his death he was visiting Sydney.
-Mr Spurr was awarded the
+Gerry was born on 25 July 1943 and died in Sydney aged 50 years.
+He was a member of the NSW Police before joining the ACT Police in Canberra, where he lived in and worked in General Policing.
+He transitioned to the AFP on Foundation Day, 19 October 1979.
+Gerry resigned from the AFP on an unknown date and set up a business as a Massage Therapist operating from his home address in Weston, and at the time of his death he was visiting Sydney.
+Mr SPURR was awarded the:

 - Commissioner’s commendation for courage and devotion to duty in 1973

-Dave passed away aged 75 years.
-Mr Clarke was a former AFP member who commenced with the Commonwealth Police on 8 January 1973 before transitioning to the AFP in 1979.
+Dave was born in Hong Kong, China on 19 December 1940 and passed away at home in Bayview, NSW aged 75 years.
+Dave had been a Milkman and bank teller before joining the Commonwealth Police in Sydney on 8 January 1973.
+He transitioned to the AFP on Foundation Day, 19 October 1979.
 Dave worked in Eastern Region in General Crime, Airport and Organised Crime.
 He was the first Welfare Officer in Eastern Region, a position he held until he retired from the AFP in January 1999.
 Dave was jovial, tall in stature and strong in character.
-He was born in Hong Kong and brought up by his Grandmother who forbid him to swear, something he maintained throughout his life.
+He was brought up by his Grandmother while living in Hong Kong and she forbid him to swear, something he maintained throughout his life.
 Instead of swearing Dave simply said “Oh gosh”.
 In recognition of his service he was awarded:

 - Commendation Certificate